2025 Minyard Morris Fellows

 Cornell '26History of Art & Cultural Property Studies

 Ashley is a dedicated undergraduate student pursuing a career in law.
-Through the Minyard Morris Fellowship, she has gained valuable experience in pro bono legal work while developing her skills in legal research and client advocacy.
+Through the Minyard Morris Fellowship, she assists with foundation operations while gaining valuable experience in legal advocacy and nonprofit management.
 Ashley is committed to using her legal education, combined with her strong liberal arts background, to advance ethical practices and promote justice in the communities and spaces she serves.

 Catherine Park